 “Not at all,” he says.
 “But it doesn’t matter how capable you are, if fate wills something ill…”

 “You speak of fate, yet…I do not quite believe in it,” I say while gazing at the ever-darkening Sky.
-“It is terrifying in its own way, never knowing if you shall succeed or fail…but, at least we do not have some greater force working against us, yes?”
+“It is terrifying in its own way, never knowing if you shall succeed or fail…yet, at least we do not have some greater force working against us, yes?”

 “Heh, maybe so.”